-Using the steps mentioned above, we have built profiles for Apache, Tomcat and MySQL with different CPU assignments to each tier.
-We used SEDF (Simple Earliest Deadline First) algorithm [2] that Xen provides for controlling the percentage of total CPU assigned to a virtual machine.
+Using the steps mentioned above, we built profiles for Apache, Tomcat and MySQL with different CPU assignments to each tier.
+We used SEDF (Simple Earliest Deadline First) algorithm for controlling the percentage of total CPU assigned to a virtual machine.
 We used the capped mode of SEDF to enforce the fact that a virtual machine cannot use more than its share of the total CPU.
 We changed the CPU assignment from 10% to 100% to measure the service times with different CPU assignments.